Safety agency opens probe of Norfolk Southern rail accidents - KTVZ

 Within the industry, Norfolk Southern has had a strong reputation for being a safe railroad over the years, said Christopher Barkan, director of the Rail Transportation and Engineering Center at the University of Illinois.

-But pressure has been mounting on the rail company in the aftermath of the East Palestine disaster.
+But pressure has been mounting on the railroad in the aftermath of the East Palestine disaster.

 Transportation Secretary Pete Buttigieg told the nation’s freight railroads in February to immediately act to improve safety while regulators were focusing on strengthening safety rules.
 Buttigieg said the department will hold the railroad accountable for any safety violations that contributed to the Feb.
 3 crash.